The way a neighborhood looks and feels when you walk or drive around it, from

 In the W 116th St / Manhattan Ave neighborhood, 72.1% of people

 ride the train to work each day.
 This is a very high percentage compared

 to most places.
 In fact, NeighborhoodScout's analysis reveals that this

 is a higher level of train ridership than in 99.8% of the

 Notable & Unique: Car Ownership

-the W 116th St / Manhattan Ave neighborhood have a highly unusual car ownership.
+exclusive analysis shows that the W 116th St / Manhattan Ave neighborhood has

 all.
 This is more carless households than NeighborhoodScout found in